wood4

 Even with these drawbacks, this is a good tool for beginners and one I enjoy having in my tool bag.
 My favorite part about this solid point tool is that you can get a separate transfer point nib that will allow you transfer images onto wood quickly and efficiently.

-Feel free to research tools to find what would work best for you.
 Head over to the following blog post: What Tool Is Right for Me, if you want to learn about a variety of pyro tools, uses and price points for each.

 2. The Burnable surface